 Authority - This survey is being conducted pursuant to the International Investment and Trade in Services Survey Act (P.L.
 94-472., 90 Stat.
 2059, 22 U.S.C.
-3101-3108, as amended, hereinafter "the Act"), and the filing of reports is MANDATORY pursuant to Section 5(b)(2) of the Act (22 U.S.C.
+3101-3108, as amended, hereinafter "the Act"), and the filing of reports is MANDATORY pursuant to Section 5(b) (2) of the Act (22 U.S.C.
 3104).

 A response is required from persons (in the broad sense, including companies) subject to the reporting requirements of the BE-15 survey.
 Also, persons contacted by BEA concerning their being subject to reporting, either by sending them a report form or by written inquiry, must respond pursuant to section 801.3 of 15 CFR, pt.
 801 and the survey instructions.
-This may be accomplished by completing and submitting Form BE-15A, BE-15B, BE-15C, or the BE-15 Claim For Exemption, whichever is applicable, by May 31, 2019.
+This may be accomplished by completing and submitting Form BE-15A, BE-15B, BE-15C, or the BE-15 Claim For Exemption, whichever is applicable, by May 31, 2024.

-Penalties - Whoever fails to report shall be subject to a civil penalty of not less than \$4,527, and not more than \$46,192, and to injunctive relief commanding such person to comply, or both.
-These civil penalties are subject to inflationary adjustments.
-Those adjustments are found in 15 CFR 6.4.
-Whoever willfully fails to report shall be fined not more than \$10,000 and, if an individual, may be imprisoned for not more than one year, or both.
+Penalties - Whoever fails to report shall be subject to a civil penalty and to injunctive relief commanding such person to comply, or both.
+Whoever willfully fails to report shall be fined and, if an individual, may be imprisoned for not more than one year, or both.
 Any officer, director, employee, or agent of any corporation who knowingly participates in such violations, upon conviction, may be punished by a like fine, imprisonment or both (22 U.S.C.
 3105).
+The civil penalties are subject to inflationary adjustments.
+Those adjustments are found in 15 C.F.R.
+6.3.